What to wear for an online interview and how to set up your remote online interview

 Laptops, tablets, etc. have in-built cameras so you don’t have the freedom to move the position of the webcam.
 This can cause difficulty in getting a good clear image.
 Do we want to see up your nose, or stare at your cleavage?
 One solution is to raise your device to a higher position.
 Even placing it on a pile of books may be enough.

 If you have an external microphone try to position it so that it can clearly pick up your voice, but not obscure your screen.

 Remember the previous point – do a trial run before your interview!

 Should you dress up for a virtual interview?
-Some organisations are adopting a more casual style of clothing policy for work, but you really need to think about the type of role you are being interviewed for, and the type of organisation you are hoping to join.
-Business professional or business casual clothing portrays an image of who you are and how seriously and credible a person you are.
-If you dress for an interview it can also put you in the right frame of mind and may even help you focus on work related matters.
+Some organizations are adopting a more casual style of clothing policy for work, but you really need to think about the type of role you are being interviewed for, and the type of organization you are hoping to join.
+Business professional or business casual clothing portrays an image of who you are and how serious and credible a person you are.
+If you dress correctly for an interview it can also put you in the right frame of mind.
+And it may even help you focus on work-related matters.

-- Understand your audience – who are likely to be on the interview panel?
+- Understand your audience – who is likely to be on the interview panel?

 - Choose an appropriate outfit – no six-pack or cleavage on show – unless you are going for fitness positions!